AaronStGeorge/cat-lox/README.md

 This is not and was never intended to be an industrial strength language implementation, it's a hobby project implemented for fun and learning.
-Just in case it's not obvious don't use this for anything you want to work well.
+Just in case it's not obvious—don't use this for anything you want to work well.